 Models that we had trouble smoothly operating were the Kobalt, E99, and Gerber.
 The Kobalt because it requires two hands to operate, the E99 because it requires a screwdriver to swap the blade, and the Gerber because it has both issues.

-A good utility knife is one that's close at hand, and what's closer than a pocket.
 The pocketing metric assesses how well each product fits into the various pockets on work pants.
 Specifically, the front and the thigh pockets.
 We also test how well the products stay in the pocket.
 If the tool has a clip, we look to see if it will fit over heavy denim seams.

 For the most part, the models with pocket clips — EAB Lite, Outdoor Edge, and Kobalt — crushed this metric.
 These tools can essentially be securely fastened to any pocket, belt, or bag.
 The Milwaukee was an exception as it is substantially wider and longer, and thus more uncomfortable than its peers.
 A notable difference on the EAB Lite' is the shallow arch of its clip which makes it better suited to pinching credit cards and cash than a pocket.
 Finally, the Mossy Oak's clip was too loose resulting in multiple incidents of it being pressed out of pockets when testers squatted.